MariHacks/workshops-2019-2020/2-covid-19-prediction/README.md

 # 2-covid-19-prediction workshop

-This program pulls data from (John Hopkins CSSE COVID-19 GitHub repository)[https://github.com/CSSEGISandData/COVID-19], and performs data visualization and prediction.
+This program pulls data from [John Hopkins CSSE COVID-19 GitHub repository](https://github.com/CSSEGISandData/COVID-19), and performs data visualization and prediction.

 To run code, type in your terminal: